ivpn/ivpn.net/src/content/pages/knowledgebase/troubleshooting/how-to-submit-vpn-diagnostic-logs-to-ivpn.md

 1. Open the IVPN App and click on the gear icon to access the `Settings` area.
 2. Navigate to the `General` tab.
 3. In the `Diagnostics` area, check `Allow logging`, then click the back button.
-4. Use the VPN software in such a way that the error may be logged e.g if you cannot connect then attempt to connect to the VPN.
+4. Use the VPN software in such a way that the error may be logged e.g. if you cannot connect then attempt to connect to the VPN.
 5. Go back to `Settings` > `General` and click on the `Diagnostic logs ...` button to send.

 #### CLI

 IVPN CLI app stores logs in the following file - `/opt/ivpn/log/IVPN_Agent.log*`.
-Attach the file or files to your email message to our support department or copy/paste the file contents into your support request.
+Attach the file(s) to your e-mail message to our support department or copy/paste the file contents into your support request.

 #### Manual